Massachusetts Bay Transportation Authority: 21st century

 By 1999, the district was expanded further to 175 cities and towns, adding most that were served by or adjacent to commuter rail lines, though the MBTA did not assume responsibility for local service in those communities adjacent to or served by commuter rail.
 In 2016, the Town of Bourne voted to join the MBTA district, bringing the number of MBTA communities to 176.
 Prior to July 1, 2000, the MBTA was reimbursed by the Commonwealth of Massachusetts for all costs above revenue collected (net cost of service).
 "Forward funding" introduced at that time consists of a dedicated revenue stream from assessments on served cities and towns, along with a 20% portion of the 5% state sales tax.

 The Commonwealth assigned to the MBTA responsibility for increasing public transit to compensate for increased automobile pollution from the Big Dig.
 However, these projects have strained the MBTA's limited resources, since the Big Dig project did not include funding for these improvements.
 Since 1988, the MBTA has been the fastest expanding transit system in the country, even as Greater Boston has been one of the slowest growing metropolitan areas in the United States.
 The MBTA subsequently went into debt, and rates underwent an appreciable hike on January 1, 2007.

 In 2006, the creation of the MetroWest Regional Transit Authority saw several towns subtract their MWRTA assessment from their MBTA assessment, though the amount of funding the MBTA received remained the same.
-The next year, the MBTA started commuter rail service to the Greenbush section of Scituate, the third branch of the Old Colony service.
+The next year, the MBTA opened the Greenbush Line.
 Rhode Island also paid for extensions of the Providence/Stoughton Line to T.F.
 Green Airport in 2010 and Wickford Junction in 2012.
 A new station on the Fairmount Line, the Talbot Avenue station, opened in November 2012.

 On June 26, 2009, Governor Deval Patrick signed a law to place the MBTA along with other state transportation agencies within the administrative authority of the Massachusetts Department of Transportation (MassDOT), with the MBTA now part of the Mass Transit division (MassTrans).

 The 2009 transportation law continued the MBTA corporate structure and changed the MBTA board membership to the five Governor-appointed members of the Mass DOT Board.

-In February 2015, there was record breaking snowfall in Boston from the 2014–15 North American winter, which caused length closures of portions of the MBTA subway system, and many long-term operational and financial problems with the entire MBTA system coming under greater public attention, Massachusetts Governor Charlie Baker subsequently announced the formation of a special advisory panel to diagnose the MBTA's problems and write a report recommending proposals to address them.
+In February 2015, there was record breaking snowfall in Boston from the 2014–15 North American winter, which caused lengthy closures of portions of the MBTA subway system, and many long-term operational and financial problems with the entire MBTA system coming under greater public attention, Massachusetts Governor Charlie Baker subsequently announced the formation of a special advisory panel to diagnose the MBTA's problems and write a report recommending proposals to address them.
 The special advisory panel formed the previous February released its report in April 2015.